bkbnio/kompendium/README.md

 The purpose of `KompendiumParam` is to provide supplemental information needed to properly assign the type of parameter (cookie, header, query, path) as well as other parameter-level metadata.

+### Polymorphism

+Out of the box, Kompendium has support for sealed classes.
+At runtime, it will build a mapping of all available sub-classes and build a spec that takes `anyOf` the implementations.
+This is currently a weak point of the entire library, and suggestions on better implementations are welcome 🤠

 ## Examples